Get Rid Of Tooth Pain From Damaged Teeth

-There are multiple frequently asked questions that patients have about tooth extraction.
+There are multiple frequently asked questions that patients have about this general dental procedure.
 Learn the answers to them below:

 Is the tooth extraction procedure painful?

 Anesthesia is used during the procedure, so you may feel some numbness.
 However, if you are experiencing excessive pain or bleeding for several days following your tooth extraction, contact our office as soon as possible.
 This is an abnormal reaction and must be treated immediately.